-First off, a tired dog is a happy dog and most importantly a happy owner.
-Dogs need to get out of the house, kick up their heels and run with friends!
+A tired dog is a happy dog and most importantly a happy dog owner.
+Dogs need to get out of the house, kick up their paws and run with friends!

 Dog walking is a fast-growing and entirely unregulated industry.
 Virtually anyone can pick up a leash and pronounce herself/himself a professional dog walker.
 In this absence of quality control, it’s important to make sure the dog walker you choose is qualified to care for your dog.
 Our employees must complete a three month hands on training with Mister Beever.
 Once completed they are shipped off to school at Dog*Biz.